 - Private, regulated residential and long-term care centers (CHSLDs)

 The government funds these facilities for the healthcare services they provide.
 However, facility owners can turn a profit on room & board and other services.
 Rates can be as high as $1,758.30 a month, depending on the user's finances.
 According to the regulations in effect (section 516 of the

 Interpretation Manual for the Financial Contribution Program for Accommodated Adults), to enter a government-funded CHSLD, applicants must show that they have not transferred their assets to another person over the previous 2 years.
 For more information, visit

 - Fully private, non-funded CHSLDs

 Residents select the services they need, which are written into the lease.
 Rates can vary depending on the resident's needs.
 For more information, see

 - Private homes for independent seniors

 Government of Québec Programs to Support Seniors with Diminishing Abilities

 Tax Credit for Home-Support Service for Seniors

-This tax credit reimburses Quebecers aged 70 and over up to a maximum of $6,045 per year, or $7,905 for dependent seniors.
+This tax credit reimburses Quebecers aged 70 and over.
 For more information, visit